Raymond de Sèze

 Raymond Romain, Comte de Sèze or Desèze (26 September 1750 – 2 May 1828) was a French advocate.
-Together with François Tronchet and Malesherbes, he defended Louis XVI, when the king was brought before the Convention for trial.
+Together with François Tronchet and Malesherbes, he defended Louis XVI, when the King was brought before the Convention for trial.
+De Sèze is remembered for a speech on Louis' behalf which impressed even his opponents.

 Life

 Raymond de Sèze was born in Bordeaux, Aquitaine, and studied in the famous law school of that city.
-He gained a reputation for remarkable passion and persuasiveness, and came to prominence in 1789 when he defended the Baron de Bensenval against charges of high treason.
+He gained a reputation for remarkable passion and persuasiveness, and came to prominence in 1789 when he defended Pierre Victor, Baron de Besenval de Brunstatt, against the charge of the crime of lèse-nation.

-When, at forty-four, he was called out of retirement to aid the last push of Louis XVI's defence, he was considered one of the best lawyers in the kingdom.
+When, at forty-four, he was called out of retirement to assist Louis XVI's defence, he was considered one of the best lawyers in France.
 Though he had to prepare his defence arguments in a short amount of time, his brilliance shone through in a first draft that, although moving, Louis rejected as too rhetorical, saying, "I do not want to play on their (the Convention's) feelings".
-When the time for the real defence came, despite having had no sleep for over four days, he pleaded the king's case for three hours, arguing eloquently yet discreetly that the revolution spare his life.
-Beginning with a description of why the charges were invalid (under the terms of the constitution of 1791 Louis, as king, was immune from prosecution), he attacked the right of Convention to stand as judge and jury.
+When the time for the real defence came, despite having had no sleep for over four days, de Sèze pleaded the King's case for three hours, arguing eloquently yet discreetly that the Convention should spare his life.
+Beginning with a description of why the charges were invalid (under the terms of the constitution of 1791 Louis, as King, was immune from prosecution), he attacked the right of Convention to stand as judge and jury.
 Finally, he moved to a rejection of the charges in the acte enonciatif drawn up by the constitution charge by charge, with a royalist history of the revolution, portraying Louis as 'the restorer of French Liberty".
-He finished, like many of the set-piece speeches of the revolution, with an appeal to history:
+De Sèze finished, like many of the set-piece speeches of the revolution, with an appeal to history:

-Jean-Paul Marat, the démagogue of the sans-culottes, was favourably impressed, and declared: "de Séze read a long speech made with a great deal of art".
+Jean-Paul Marat, the démagogue of the sans-culottes, was favourably impressed, and declared: "De Séze read a long speech made with a great deal of art".
 The Commune, the most violent of the factions at the time, described the speech as "very adroit".
-Nevertheless, the case was lost, and the king was sent to the guillotine.
+Nevertheless, the case was lost, and the King was sent to the guillotine.